-The primary clients of the Authority are the people of Newfoundland and Labrador.
+The primary client of the Authority is the people of Newfoundland and Labrador who participate in research.
 The Authority seeks to protect the people of Newfoundland and Labrador by ensuring that the specific stakeholders conducting health research, such as students, researchers, health professionals, health organizations, community groups, and sponsors, receive excellence in research review by members of research ethics boards (REBs).
-All of this activity was conducted under the Authority outlined in the HREA Act.
+All of this activity is conducted under the Authority outlined in the HREA Act.